 Going it Mostly Alone: the Publishing Path of A Perfect Blindness

 Since I knew I had made a lot of references, and suspected they could be fun to list or reveal somehow or use as a game of sorts, deep into the life cycle of its marketing, I had marked them as I revised.
-In Scrivener, the software used to write the manuscript, I took advantage of the commenting function, which allowed me to quickly find every one, in order and in context.
+In Scrivener, the software used to write the manuscript, I took advantage of the commenting function, which allowed me to quickly find each one, in order and in context.

 During the many and long lulls between actually working on the manuscript and getting it ready for publication and launch with iUniverse, I had collected and sorted them all in an MS Word doc, by chapter, marked if it was only a reference to the song, band or album, disc; or if it was played; or otherwise used.
 Referenced means that the song or album/CD/Single was referred to by a character in speech or thought, such as this: